 COVID-19 has forced many people to work and study from home.
 A number of internet providers have pledged to the FCC to help customers stay connected to the internet during this crisis.

 Maybe.
-Earlier this year, many internet providers agreed to:
+At the beginning of the COVID-19 pandemic, many internet providers agreed to:

 - Not disconnect internet or phone

 - Waive late fees for nonpayment due to COVID-19